gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 ```

-## Get started: How to contribute Gradio demos on HF spaces using ONNX models
+## How to contribute Gradio demos on HF spaces using ONNX models

 * Create an account on Hugging Face: https://huggingface.co/join
 * See list of models left to add to ONNX organization, please refer to the table with the [Models list](https://github.com/onnx/models#models)